 Humanities consists of branches of learning concerned with social and moral thought.
 This includes history, literature, the arts, religion and philosophy.
 Humanities offers a broad perspective on the relationship between self and society.

 The study of history helps the you better understand the context of the events you see in the news and fosters an enjoyment of our interconnected, globalized world history.
 Coursework you'll take in the history program involves training in the use of historical sources as a means for developing a critical faculty, and a spirit of inquiry and open-mindedness.
 In addition to history's cultural significance, a historical approach to problem solving for modern-day events is valuable if you are interested in teaching, law, journalism, politics, ministry, or civil or diplomatic services.
-A major is also offered to teach at the secondary level (the licensure is secondary social studies).
+We also have a major available if you want to teach at the secondary (high school) level (the licensure is secondary social studies).

 When you study sociology at ENMU, you'll learn about the social forces and influences that structure human activity and experience.
 This discipline gives particular attention to configurations of groups and relationships as well as routines of everyday and organized social life.
 By examining cultural values and meanings through which humans express and define themselves, sociology offers you special insight of how larger social and cultural patterns infuse peoples' lives.

-The ENMU Department of Religion was established in 1936 and is one of the oldest university religion departments in the Southwest.
-It is staffed and maintained by cooperation between several denominations and churches.
-Each church body established a Bible chair or chair of religion with its own classrooms and facilities adjacent to the main campus.
-The programs explore the major world religions, particularly those in the Judeo-Christian tradition.
-The courses emphasize the foundational texts, history and languages of the religions.
-The courses also include practical aspects of religious ministry, and the development of spiritual and ethical values.
-The department seeks to acquaint students with the methods and techniques of scholarship, particularly as applied to the field of religion.
+The ENMU religion program was established in 1936 and is one of the oldest university religion programs in the Southwest.
+Our religion program is staffed and maintained by cooperation between several denominations and churches.
+The program explores the major world religions, particularly those in the Judeo-Christian tradition.
+The religion curriculum emphasizes the foundational texts, history and languages of the religions.
+Additionally, our courses also include practical aspects of religious ministry, and the development of spiritual and ethical values.
+The ENMU religion program seeks to acquaint students with the methods and techniques of scholarship, particularly as applied to the field of religion.

 History, Social Sciences and Religion Social Media Pages: